2020 amendments to the Constitution of Russia: Background

 According to Point 3 of Article 81 of the Constitution of Russia, the same person cannot hold a position of the presidency of the Russian Federation more than two terms in a row.
-This means that Vladimir Putin, who was elected president in 2012 and re-elected in 2018, would not be able to participate in the 2024 presidential election.
+This meant that Vladimir Putin, who was elected president in 2012 and re-elected in 2018, would not have been able to participate in the 2024 presidential election.
 In 2018 Putin claimed he would not hold the presidency for more than two consecutive terms and denied the possibility of his participation in the 2024 election.

-Amendments to the Constitution of Russia solved the so-called "2024 problem" regarding the end of Putin's presidential term in 2024.
+Amendments to the Constitution of Russia solved the so-called "2024 problem" regarding the end of Putin's presidential term in that year.

-According to a Gallup International opinion poll conducted in December 2017, if the person for whom voters wanted to vote was not on the ballot in the elections, 46% would not have known who else to vote for and 19% would have invalidated their ballots.
+According to a Gallup International opinion poll conducted in December 2017, if the person for whom voters wanted to vote (in 77% of cases this was Vladimir Putin) was not on the ballot in the elections, 46% would not have known who else to vote for and 19% would have invalidated their ballots.
 Valery Fedorov, the Director of the Russian Public Opinion Research Center, claimed the Russian population had not thought about this problem.
 Focus group participants gathered by the Levada Center identified two main solutions: preservation of presidential powers by Vladimir Putin and the appointment of a successor.
 In 2018, Valery Zorkin proposed changing the constitution so Putin could remain in office.
 However, later in March, Putin explicitly said he was not going to change the Constitution in an interview with Megyn Kelly.
-Sergei Markov said that Putin repeatedly ruling out the abolition of term limits had led discussions of possible scenarios for 2024 to a standstill.
+Sergei Markov said that Putin repeatedly ruling out the abolition of term limits led to discussions of possible scenarios for 2024 to a standstill.
 In the end, despite earlier promises, the restrictions that prevented Putin from remaining president of the Russian Federation were changed.

 According to political analyst Kirill Rogov, the constitutional design of Russian statehood remained unclear due to the unsuccessful experience of the "tandem" and the lack of institutions of distributed power.
 In addition to the obvious conflict between Putin's political regime and the official state system, there were also security issues for Putin and his family if he completely leaves office, as well as issues with the constitution which guarantees that as an eventual certainty.

 Proposed amendments

 In 2020, 41 articles were rewritten and five more were added.
-Excluding the 1st, 2nd and the 9th chapters, which can be changed only by calling together a Constituent Assembly and developing a new Constitution, around 60 % of articles were altered.
+Excluding the 1st, 2nd and the 9th chapters, which can be changed only by calling together a Constituent Assembly and developing a new Constitution, around 60% of articles were altered.
 The main amendments focus on how power is distributed between the branches of government: moving away from the super-presidential system that was established in 1993 and simultaneously creating a new one based on the principle of checks and balances.

 In general, the following amendments were proposed: